What is ocular oncology?

 Retinoblastoma is a cancer of the eye that begins in the retina, the eye’s light-sensitive tissue.
 It is a rare form of cancer, though the most common eye cancer that affects children under five years of age.

-Retinoblastoma generally occurs in one eye, though 25 percent of children will develop the cancer in both eyes.
+Retinoblastoma generally occurs in one eye, though 25% of children will progress to develop the cancer in both eyes.

 Symptoms of retinoblastoma